jesse-flores/Embeded_Systems_Final_Project/README.md

 # Files and Structure

+## EE14 Code
+Files like our 'ee14lib.h', 'timer.c', 'uart.c', and 'gpio.c' are files used across either from our lab or homework portion of this course.<br>

 ## STM32_1_LCD
 driver_ssd1309.h/.c - Core driver code which handles sending instructions to the SSD1309 <br>
 driver_ssd1309_basic - a implementation of a driver which uses the driver_ssd1309 interface <br>